Summer’s Here. Itchy Skin Ramps Up (Again).

 - A foul odor, an oily coat, shedding all over the house

-This is the disease that has won the prize for the past decade.
+This is the disease that has won the prize for the past 15 years.
 Itchy skin, allergies.

 When that load of viruses, killed or live, was squirted under Spot’s perfect skin, and picked up within seconds and circulated throughout the inner reaches of her body, contrary to all the expectations her immune system evolved over millennia, all hell broke loose.